EasyDynamics/oscal-editor-deployment/all-in-one/README.md

 `catalogs`, `component-definitions`, `profiles`, `system-security-plans`; each of these will contain the .json OSCAL files of their respective schemas.

 For convenience, this directory can be set up by running this command in your terminal:

 `mkdir oscal-content oscal-content/catalogs oscal-content/component-definitions oscal-content/profiles oscal-content/system-security-plans`

-These directory and sub-directory paths can also be manually configured by overwriting these environment variables in the docker container:
+If needed, the directory and sub-directory paths can also be manually configured by overwriting these environment variables in the docker container:
 - `PERSISTENT_FILE_PARENT_PATH`
 - `PERSISTENT_FILE_CATALOGS_PATH`
 - `PERSISTENT_FILE_COMPONENT_DEFINITIONS_PATH`